 Consistency is key with assessment taking.
 You don't want your candidates spending valuable time getting oriented with different layouts across different tests.
 This article outlines the formatting standards we use at TestGorilla, so that you can ensure your own company tests match.
-Custom tests are available to Account Owners, Admins, and Recruiters on the Scale and Business plans.
+Custom tests are available to Account Owners, Admins, and Recruiters on the Pro plans.

 In this article

 - Including instructions with your question

 - Citing sources

 - Introducing true/false questions

 Let's start with the basics.
 If your question is just one sentence, do not apply any special formatting.

 If highlighting part of the question makes things easier to understand, you should use bold text.

 If your question requires a few lines of context first, separate the context and question with a line break by hitting enter.
 Then make the question itself bold.